Independent African news, markets, culture and politics.

 Museums and universities worldwide hold vast collections of cultural artefacts, artworks, and ancestral remains, many of which were taken during colonial times through force, manipulation, theft, or violence.
 In recent years, there has been growing recognition of the painful legacies these collections carry, sparking calls for their return as part of a global conversation about decolonization, justice, and healing.

-In contrast, restitution is about returning something to its rightful owner, not simply as a transfer of property, but as an act of recognition, repair, and healing.
-It involves research, conversations with descendant communities, and decisions about how to care for or honor what has been returned.
-Restitution recognizes that the belongings taken were not just curiosities or objects, but were tied to community, language, ceremony, and identity.
+In contrast, restitution involves returning something to its rightful owner not simply as a transfer of property but as an act of recognition, repair, and healing.
+It requires research, conversations with descendant communities, and decisions about how to care for or honor what has been returned.
+Restitution acknowledges that the items taken were not merely curiosities; they were tied to community, language, ceremony, and identity.

 Scroll to Top